 However, dieting does not have to mean going hungry.
-Some foods are high in nutrients and energy, but low in calories.
+Some foods are high in non-caloric nutrients like vitamins, minerals, and water but remain relatively low in calories.
 These include vegetables, fruits, beans, and whole grains.

 Eating a large volume of these foods will stop the stomach from growling and still allow a person to burn more calories than they consume.

 9. Stress less

 Comfort eating due to stress, anger, or sadness is different from physical hunger.

 Mindfulness practices and mindful eating may reduce stress-related binge eating and comfort eating, according to

 The brain is a major player in deciding what and when a person eats.
 If a person pays attention to the food they are eating instead of watching TV during a meal, they may consume less.

 Research published in the journal Appetite found that eating a huge meal in the dark led people to consume 36 percent more.
 Paying attention to food during meals can help a person reduce overeating.

 Certain foods are better for suppressing appetite than others, including: